Roman domestic architecture: the insula

 Typology

 Reconstruction drawing by Italo Gismondi.
-From left to right: Caseggiato del Serapide (House of Serapides), Terme dei Sette Sapienti (Baths of the Seven Sages), Cas. degli Aurighi (House of the Charioteers) (source)
+From left to right: Caseggiato del Serapide (House of Serapides), Terme dei Sette Sapienti (Baths of the Seven Sages), Cas. degli Aurighi (House of the Charioteers) (OSTIA: The Buildings in Ostia)

 The port city of Ostia provides the best evidence for the Roman apartment block.
-Ostia had been founded as a Roman colony during the third century B.C.E.
+Ostia had been founded as a Roman colony during the 3rd century B.C.E.
 Its location at the mouth of the Tiber river was important for both mercantile and strategic reasons.
-During the second century C.E. its economy and population was booming, as was the population of the city of Rome.
+During the 2nd century C.E. its economy and population were booming, as was the population of the city of Rome.
 As a result the city witnesses an intense spate of building activity, including the construction of numerous insulae.

 The Caseggiato del Serapide shows an example of a block with shops at the ground level, while staircases lead to apartments on upper floors.
 The courtyard contained a cult room with a stuccoed relief of the god Serapis.

-Ostia: Plan of Regio III - Insula IX - Case a Giardino (Garden Houses)
+Left: Ostia: Plan of Regio III - Insula IX - Case a Giardino (Garden Houses) (OSTIA: The Buildings in Ostia); right: map of Case a Giardino (Garden Houses (underlying map © Google)

-Ostia: Plan of Regio III – Insula IX – Case a Giardino (Garden Houses) (source)
+Left: Ostia: Plan of Regio III – Insula IX – Case a Giardino (Garden Houses) (OSTIA: The Buildings in Ostia); right: map of Case a Giardino (Garden Houses (underlying map © Google)

 The original walk-ups